microsoft/fast/packages/fast-jss-utilities/README.md

 ## Usage

 ### Direction
-The direction is an enum which can be either ltr or rtl.
+The `Direction` is an enum which can be either ltr or rtl.

 ```ts
 import { Direction } from "@microsoft/fast-jss-utilities";